 Below are some of the issues you may experience when trying to develop Apache Cordova mobile apps with HTML, CSS & JS for Android, iOS and Windows using Microsoft Visual Studio 2017.
-For this and other reasons I keep using Visual Studio 2015, which has none of this problems.
+For these and other reasons I prefer to keep using Visual Studio 2015, which has none of the mentioned issues.

 One of the things I dislike the most about Visual Studio 2017 is that you can no longer compile Windows Phone 8 apps.
 Only not-quite-universal UWP (Universal Windows Platform) apps can be compiled and deployed, as stated in the Platform Targeting article:

 Projects for Windows Store 8.1 and 8.0, and Windows Phone 8.1 and 8.0 are not supported in this release.
 To maintain these apps, continue to use Visual Studio 2015.

 With Visual Studio 2015 and the Windows Phone 8.1 SDK you can compile UWP that are compatible with both Windows Phone 8.1 and Windows 10 Mobile, by selecting the Windows Target Version: Windows 8.1 in the config.xml designer.

 The Cordova Toolset from Visual Studio has been stuck in Cordova CLI 6.3.1 since VS2017 was released, and no further updates are provided.
 This means that you are stuck with the increasingly obsolete Cordova 6.3.1 CLI, and older versions of cordova-android and cordova-ios tools: